 There are over 300 distinct breeds of goats.
 They are one of the oldest domesticated species around the world and are used for their milk, meat, fur, and skins.

-- Size: Varies depending on the goat breed; a Boer breed buck can grow as large as 300 pounds, while smaller goats are between 45 and 60 pounds and pygmy goats are much smaller
+Adult Size: The size of the goat depends on the breed.
+A Boer breed buck can grow as large as 300 pounds, while smaller goats are between 45 and 60 pounds.
+Pygmy goats are much smaller.

 Goats Behavior and Temperament